 How often you vape also matters.
 If you only vape CBD occasionally, it has no chance to build up in your body.
 But if you vape every day, your body can begin to store in your fat tissue (like other cannabinoids), which means it can stay around for longer (2).

 Another factor that shouldn’t be overlooked is that everyone’s body is unique.
-For example, your body’s metabolism might be quicker than normal, which means it processes all substances (including CBD from vape juice) quicker (1).
+For example, your body’s metabolism might be quicker than normal, which means it can process CBD from vape juice quicker (3).

 The genes related to your endocannabinoid system (ECS) can play a role as well since CBD produces many of its effects by interacting with this system.

-For example, there are at least 30 known variations of the gene for FAAH, the enzyme that breaks down one of the main endocannabinoids made by our bodies (4).
+For example, there are dozens of known variations of the gene for FAAH, the enzyme that breaks down one of the main endocannabinoids made by our bodies (5).

-The method you use to introduce CBD into your body has a major impact on how it’s processed, and by extent, how long it will stay in your system.
+The way you consume CBD also has a significant impact on how it’s processed, and by extent, how long it will stay in your system.

-For this reason, it’s difficult to say exactly how long the CBD from vape juice will stay in your system.
+For this reason, it’s difficult to say precisely how long the CBD from vaping will stay in your system.

 What Does the Research Say?

-However, there is some limited research of inhaled forms of CBD that may offer a clue.
-In one study of cannabis cigarettes which contained a small amount (0.25%) of CBD, cannabidiol levels were no longer detectable an hour after smoking (1).
+In one study of cannabis cigarettes which contained a small amount (0.25%) of CBD, cannabidiol levels were no longer detectable an hour after smoking (7).

 Also, a study using a nebulizer, a device that creates an inhalable mist that’s somewhat similar to the vapor produced by a vaporizer, reported that CBD’s half-life (the amount of time it takes for the concentration of a substance you took to be reduced by 50%) was 1.1 hours.

-Considering that about 5 half-lives are enough to almost completely eliminate a drug (5), we can estimate that CBD inhaled from vaping will stay in your system for about 5-6 hours.
+Considering that about five half-lives are enough to almost completely eliminate a drug (8), we can estimate that CBD inhaled from vaping will stay in your system for about 5-6 hours.
 However, this situation assumes that you only used CBD once.

-One thing we can say for certain is that if you use CBD regularly, it will take longer to clear out from your system.
-For example, in one 1991 study, it took more than a week for CBD to be undetectable in the blood of people who took large (700 mg) doses daily for 6 weeks (7).
+One thing we can say for certain is that if you use CBD regularly, it will take longer to clear out from your body.
+For example, in one 1991 study, it took more than a week for CBD to be undetectable in the blood of people who took large (700 mg) doses daily for six weeks (10).